catholicmelb/parish-handbook/docs/introduction/getting-started.md

 ---
 # Getting started

+## What is the handbook?

+The *Parish Administration Handbook* integrates a wide range of resources, guides, manuals and other publications to offer a single, comprehensive source of information on Archdiocesan administrative policies and procedures.

 ## How to use this *Handbook*

+1. ..
+2. ..
+3. ..

 @@ Loom video on how to search and use the *Handbook*